Advocates for Youth Programs

 Through ECHO, Advocates recruits, trains and supports a cohort of young people living with HIV to serve as leaders in the fight to end HIV stigma and criminalization.
 ECHO leaders recognize HIV’s disparate impact on young people of color, including Black and Latino YMSM and trans youth of color.
 Members use social media campaigns, peer education, storytelling and media outreach to raise awareness of the interconnection between HIV disparity, racism, homophobia, and transphobia and advocate for the inclusion of youth most impacted by HIV in the planning, implementation, and evaluation of programs and policies that affect their health and well being.
 ECHO activists contribute to My Story Out Loud, a digital storytelling campaign dedicated to uplifting the narratives of LGBTQ+ youth of color across the nation For more information contact Louis@advocatesforyouth.org

-The Great American Condom Campaign is a youth-led grassroots movement to normalize condom use on campuses across the nation.
-Each year, approximately 2,000 GACC members, on more than 1,000 colleges campuses distribute one million Trojan ® Brand condoms, educate their peers about sexual health, and organize to improve contraceptive access on their campuses and in their communities.
+The Condom Collective is a youth-led grassroots movement to normalize condom use on campuses across the nation.
+Each year, approximately 2,000 members, on more than 1,000 colleges campuses distribute one million Trojan ® Brand condoms, educate their peers about sexual health, and organize to improve contraceptive access on their campuses and in their communities.
 For more information contact Kinjo@advocatesforyouth.org

 International Youth Leadership Council (IYLC)